fmoor/edgedb-docs/doc/edgeql/overview.rst

    the most common case.

-2. If *any* of the function arguments were declared as ``OPTIONAL``, the function is called once and its result is returned.
+2. If *any* of the function arguments were declared as ``OPTIONAL``, the function is called once with element-wise arguments as empty sets, its result is returned.

 For example, the following query returns an empty set: